-Radiology ServicesExperienced Staff with State of the Art Equipment
+Radiology & Imaging ServicesExperienced Staff with State of the Art Equipment

 Radiology & Imaging Services

-Kearney County Health Services provides a wide range of diagnostic services including X-ray, Digital Mammography, Computed Tomography (CT), Bone Densitometry, Ultrasound, Vascular, Echo, Magnetic Resonance Imaging (MRI), Nuclear Medicine and other procedures.
+Kearney County Health Services provides a wide range of diagnostic services including X-ray, 3D Mammography, Computed Tomography (CT), Bone Densitometry, Ultrasound, Vascular, Echo, Magnetic Resonance Imaging (MRI), Nuclear Medicine and other procedures.

 Radiologic Technologists at Kearney County Health Services use state of the art equipment to provide comprehensive, high-quality diagnostic imaging services in a compassionate and caring environment close to home.